-Citizenship ceremonies are cancelled until further notice.
-If you have been approved for citizenship, you will instead receive your citizenship certificate by courier post.
+Citizenship ceremonies are currently suspended, but will resume nationwide by 1 March 2021.
+If you have been approved for citizenship, you may need to attend a citizenship ceremony.
+Otherwise you will receive your citizenship certificate by courier post.

 People who do not have to go to a ceremony

 You do not have to go to a ceremony if you are:

 - intellectually disabled and cannot understand the oath or affirmation.

 You can still choose to attend a ceremony, if you want to.

 Private ceremonies are approved by the Minister of Internal Affairs only in certain situations.